Quick Answer

 - A fund exchange within a family is a taxable event, even when no new sales charge applies.

-- CDSC is calculated on the lesser of purchase price or current NAV, using first-in-first-out (FIFO); reinvested dividends are typically CDSC-exempt.
+- CDSC is calculated on the lesser of purchase price or current NAV, redeeming non-charged shares first, then charged shares first-in-first-out (FIFO); reinvested dividends are typically CDSC-exempt.

 - Class B to Class A conversion is not a taxable event.